TangoEnSkai/tangoenskai.github.io/cv.md

 Department of Transdisciplinary Science and Engeering,
 School of Environment and Society

-## Communication Ambassador at ACM SIGCHI

-**Mar.
-2017 to present**
-Being a SIGCHI Communication Ambassador is an exclusive opportunity for students, researcher and professionals active in the field of Human-Computer Interaction (HCI) around the world to spread the word about SIGCHI’s mission and members’ activities across the globe.

 ## Incoming Mercari Inc. Software Engineer

 **Starting Apr.
 2019**